jthomas/cfbot/README.md

 Environment variables (APPS and EVENTS) can be used to configure default event property filtering for application names and event types (use spaces to separate multiple terms).
+POLLING_FREQ can be defined to configure the default CF events api polling frequency.

 <pre>
 env:
   APPS: my_app your_app another_app
   EVENTS: app.create app.update
+  POLLING_FREQ: 30
 </pre>

 ## bugs / feedback / comments